Powerlearnproject/se-day1-assignment-Loise-coder/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 The process of designing, developing and maintaining software.
+Which of the following describes software engineering?
+a) The study of hardware components
+b) The process of designing, developing and maintaining software
+c) The analysis of networking protocols
+d) The management of data storage systems
+The process of designing, developing and maintaining software.

 It ensures a software system meets the user requirements and produces high-quality software solutions.
 Identify and describe at least three key milestones in the evolution of software engineering.